This page may contain affiliate links, see our disclaimer here.

 In Heraklion is a sea fort castle Castello del Molo or Koules which is so beautiful, crowned with the stunning Lion of St Mark above

 The palace of Knossos, home of King Minos, the wealthiest palace of the peace loving Minoans, dates from 2000 BC and is considered one of the oldest settlements in European civilisation.
 Located 5 km outside the city of Heraklion, the palace grounds are extensive and well worth a visit.
 The exotic reproduction and reconstruction in the early twentieth century by amateur archaeologists creates a distinct atmosphere, leaving visitors transported to Minoan times.
-The Palace of Knossos…
+The Palace of Knossos

 Far in the eastern coast of Crete, the ancient Palace at Zakros (pictured) was a flourishing trading hub of the Minoans dating from 2000 BC.

 Located in beautiful gorge country, perfect for hiking and nature lovers, and sitting just behind one of the prettiest beaches in western Crete, this palace was home to untold treasures.

 Kales, the ruined seaside castle in Ierapetra, (pictured above and below) a busy town on the south-east coast of Crete, was a fortress built by the Venetians in the 13th century.

 The castles of Crete tell us the story of Crete's history, as we sit amongst the stones and listen to their whispers.